samiitdh/SSL_Project/Instructions.md

 If password or unique number wrong, take to same login.php and display password/unique number wrong.\
 Same in case password or unique number are not entered at all. \

-  Added Additional php file 2.1 - dbcom for data base communication. - Done by Mayank \
+  Added Additional php file 2.1 - dbcom for data base communication. \

 Administrator:
 3rd "home_admin.php" \